Montrose, Angus: 20th century

 During World War II Montrose became a hub for a constant stream of international pilots from all over the Commonwealth, Poland, Czechoslovakia, America, Russia, France and other allied nations.
-As well as a training base RAF Montrose was also an operational airfield for Hawker Hurricane and Supermarine Spitfire squadrons, which flew sorties over Norway and were a part of the air defences for Edinburgh.
-Of course, this also made the town a target for German aircraft and it was bombed on more than one occasion.
-Despite its coastal location presenting a danger however, large numbers of children and young mothers from Dundee were evacuated there during the period of the Phoney War.
-Initially numbers totalled around 2,000 but in a second wave around 1,200 more were sent.
-As was the case in many other receiving areas, the local population was concerned by the condition of the urban poor and impetigo and vermin were found on some of those evacuated.
+As well as a training base, RAF Montrose was also an operational airfield for Hawker Hurricane and Supermarine Spitfire squadrons, which flew sorties over Norway and were a part of the air defences of Edinburgh.
+Of course, this also made the town a target for German aircraft, and it was bombed on more than one occasion.
+Despite its coastal location presenting a danger, large numbers of children and young mothers from Dundee were evacuated there during the period of the Phoney War.
+Initially numbers totalled around 2,000; but in a second wave around 1,200 more were sent.
+As was the case in many other receiving areas, the local population was concerned by the condition of the urban poor, and impetigo and vermin were found on some of those evacuated.
 By June 1940 Montrose could no longer provide shelter.

 Montrose was a royal burgh until 1975.